optixsolutions/laravel-media/README.md

 * Media is uploaded as its own entity.
 It does not belong to another model in the system when it's created, so it can be managed independently (which makes it the perfect engine for a media manager).

-* Media must be "attached" to a model for an association to be made.
+* Media must be attached to a model for an association to be made.

 * Media items are bound to "groups".
 This makes it easy to associate multiple types of media to a model.
 For example, a model might have an "images" group and a "documents" group.